gto76/my-linux-setup/README.md

 * `si` for Slovenian layout and
 * `sivi` for vi variation of Slovenian layout.

-If you want a particular keymap to get loaded when X starts (at least for Mint/Debian), go to Startup Applications and add new aplication: "xmodmap $HOME/.Xmodmapus" with 2 second delay.
+If you want a particular keymap to get loaded when X starts (at least for Mint/Debian), go to Startup Applications and add new application: "xmodmap $HOME/.Xmodmapus" with 2 second delay.

 ### Reaper Shortcuts Jure 04.ReaperKeyMap:
 Custom shortcuts for Reaper DAW (digital audio workstation).